Top 2 Benefits of a Tourist Map of Paris

-Remember how I mentioned the importance of knowing your starting and end points?
-Well, here is a little example as to why.
-You may not be so lucky to find such a helpful tourist as myself so know there are true benefits of a tourist walking map while you tour the city of your dreams.
+Remember how I mentioned the importance of knowing your walking map starting and end points?
+Well, here is a little story how my tourist map of Paris really came in handy.
+You may not be so lucky to find a helpful local or tourist, such as myself, so know there are true benefits of a tourist map while you tour the city of your dreams.

 Like this?
 Share it with others!

 New to International Travel and Ready to Plan for Paris?